walidghallab/video-experience-enhancer/CONTRIBUTING.md

 - **`/src`** directory contains the final chrome extension content.
 - **`/test`** directory contains integration tests.
 - **`/popup`** directory contains the popup page (that gets displayed when the user click on the extension icon).
-It only exist for development and get built into `/src` directory by running `npm run build` from `/popup` directory.
+It only exist for development and get built into `/src/popup` directory by running `make build-popup` from the project root directory.
 - **`/content-scripts`** directory contains the content scripts (that runs when the user opens the specified page).
-It only exist for development and get built into `/src` directory by running `npm run build` from `/content-scripts` directory.
+It only exist for development and get built into `/src/content_scripts` directory by running `make build-content-scripts` from the project root directory.

 ## Installation from source code (for development)